susannebradley/smbradley.com/content/home/about.md

 # Biography

 Hello!
 I'm a third-year Ph.D. student in the scientific computing lab at the University of British Columbia.
 My research focus is numerical linear algebra.
-Prior to my Ph.D., I completed my Master's degree in the sensorimotor systems lab at UBC and a B.Sc. in mathematics from Queen's.
+Prior to my Ph.D., I completed my Master's degree in the sensorimotor systems lab at UBC and a B.Sc. in mathematics from Queen's University.
 My funding is provided by an NSERC PGS D grant and a UBC Four-Year Fellowship.